Everything You Need to Know About RDF

 and the name of the namespace and then the URI.
 URIs are represented with the <rdf:description>

-tag and the URI for that RDF resource should be identified in the rdf:about
+tag and the URI for that resource should be identified in the rdf:about

 attribute.
 In addition to that, custom properties are wrapped in tags named after the namesapce defined on top followed buy the path to the sepccific property <aa:hasBlog>